Lambert-Nguyen/cosmo-management/docs/archive/PROFILE_ROLE_SYSTEM_FIX.md

 ## ✅ **Issue Identified & Fixed**

 You were absolutely right!
-The test data generation was incorrectly using Django's legacy `is_staff`/`is_superuser` system instead of Aristay's proper Profile-based role system.
+The test data generation was incorrectly using Django's legacy `is_staff`/`is_superuser` system instead of Cosmo's proper Profile-based role system.

 ## 🔍 **What Was Wrong:**